Septic Tank Alarm Going Off? Here Is Exactly What to Do Right Now

 Key Takeaways

-• Identify the most common triggers for your septic tank alarm going off, including high water levels and mechanical pump issues.
+• Discover the primary reasons for a septic tank alarm going off, from high water levels to unexpected pump failures.

-• Understand how local Texas soil conditions and flash flooding can impact your aerobic or anaerobic system’s sensors.
+• Understand how Houston’s heavy “gumbo” clay and flash flooding events impact your system’s drainage and trigger alerts.

 Immediate Steps to Take When Your Septic Tank Alarm Sounds